Tanmay000009/Identity-Reconciliation/README.md

 1. Make sure you have Docker and Docker Compose installed on your system.
 2. Clone the repository.
 3. Navigate to the root directory of the project.
-4. Take reference from the `.env.example` file to create the environment file `.env` and update the environment variables as needed.
-5. Run the following command to build and start the application in Docker containers:
+4. Run the following command to build and start the application in Docker containers:

 ```
 docker-compose up -d